Innovar-Healthcare/bridgelink-container/README.md

 If present, any properties in this secret will be merged into the mirth.properties file.

-##### mcserver_vmoptions
+##### blserver_vmoptions

-If present, any JVM options in this secret will be appended onto the mcserver.vmoptions file.
+If present, any JVM options in this secret will be appended onto the blserver.vmoptions file.

 ------------